 Should a student withdraw from the College, the following policies apply in computing the refund due the student or the balance due the College.
-The official withdrawal date is determined by the date the student begins the withdrawal process or officially notifies Carroll of his/her intent to withdraw or the official date of suspension.
+The official withdrawal date is determined by the date the student begins the withdrawal process at the Registrar's Office or officially notifies the Registrar of his/her intent to withdraw or the official date of suspension.
 In instances where the start date of a class is other than the first week of the semester, the Add/Drop period will be the first five days of that class.